South Carolina Supreme Court: Carolina Ale House can’t say COVID-19 caused ‘physical loss or damage’

 MYRTLE BEACH, S.C.
 (WBTW) — A South Carolina restaurant franchise can’t say that COVID-19 caused physical damage to its businesses, according to an answer Wednesday from the South Carolina Supreme Court.

 The decision stems from five questions posed to the state court regarding language in the insurance policy for Sullivan Management, LLC, which owns Carolina Ale House.
-The supreme court issued an answer to the “certified question” regarding physical damage, but said the other four should be answered by other courts.
+The South Carolina Supreme Court issued an answer to the “certified question” regarding physical damage, but said the other four should be answered by other courts.

 Carolina Ale House has a handful of locations in South Carolina, including in Myrtle Beach.
 It also has restaurants in North Carolina, Georgia, Florida and Tennessee.